View Janet Schiavone's Obituary on TribLive.com and share memories

 |

 Janet I. (Gundy) Schiavone, 80, of Irwin, passed away Monday, Dec.
 30, 2019.
 She was born Dec.
-8, 1939, in Duquesne, a daughter of the late Albert and Elise Gundy.
-She worked in the drive-thru of Wendy's Restaurant in Irwin for more than 23 years before retiring.
-She loved to golf, bowl, and travel once a year to Las Vegas for gambling with her close friend, Susan.
-In addition to her parents, she was preceded in death by her sisters, Donna May and Bobby Jane; and brother, Albert.
-She is survived by her husband of more than 63 years, Joseph C. Schiavone; children, Joseph (Marcy) Schivone, of Greensburg, Michael (Mary) Schiavone, of Harrison City, Kenny Schivone, of Pittsburgh, James Schivone, of Irwin, Ralph (Roxane) Schivone, of Irwin, and Robert (Denise) Schivone, of Irwin; nine grandchildren; six great-grandchildren; and sister, Janelle.
+8, 1939, in Duquesne and was a daughter of the late Albert and Elise Gundy.
+She worked in the drive-through of Wendy's Restaurant in Irwin for more than 23 years before retiring.
+She loved to golf, bowl and travel once a year to Las Vegas and enjoyed coffee with her close friend and neighbor Susan.
+In addition to her parents, she was preceded in death by her sisters, Donna May and Bobbi Jeanne, and brother Albert.
+She is survived by her husband of more than 63 years, Joseph C. Schiavone; children, Joseph (Marcy) Schiavone, of Greensburg, Michael (Mary) Schiavone, of Harrison City, Kenny Schiavone, of Pittsburgh, and James Schiavone, Ralph (Roxane) Schiavone and Robert (Denise) Schiavone, all of Irwin; nine grandchildren; six great-grandchildren; and her sister, Jonella.

 Memorial contributions can be made to the at .
 For online condolences, please visit www.snyderfuneralservices.com.